 - Transfer the dough to the bag and pipe about 2-inch in size.
 Hold the bag straight and pipe upward.
 The tip should stay in touch with the dough paste.
 Make sure you pipe it "tall", not wide to the side.
 Make sure you have about 1-inch gap in between as the dough will expand a bit as it bakes.
 If you use spoons, just gently drop the dough on baking sheet lined with parchment paper.
 Drop them "tall".
 Dip your finger in water and smooth out the top of the dough so the top won't burn during baking

-- Pop this inside the oven (middle rack) and lower the temperature to 375 F (we won't bake at 425 F, that's for preheating the oven) and bake for the next 20 minutes (the time is just a reference, you may need 25-30 minutes).
+- Pop this inside the oven (middle rack) and bake for the next 25-30 minutes (the time is just a reference, you may need longer if your choux are bigger).
 DO NOT open the oven door during this baking time.
-If you are baking two trays at one time, rotate the pans top to bottom and then back to front and bake for another 10-15 minutes.
-Once they are done, I turn off the oven and pop the oven door open ajar and let them sit in there for about 10 minutes to let the choux dry up.
+DO NOT open the oven door for the first 25 minutes.
+Once they are done, I turn off the oven and let them sit in there for about 10 minutes to let the choux dry up.
 Then remove from the oven, use a sharp paring knife to poke small holes on bottom to allow the steam to escape and cool on a wire rack completely

 - Slice the choux pastry in half horizontally and top with 1-2 Tbsp of custard cream and then top with the other half.
 You can also pipe the filling for some aesthetic if you choose to by poking the bottom with the piping tip and squeeze the filling in there.
 Sprinkle with some confectioners sugar if you going to serve it immediately.
 I recommend not to sprinkle with the sugar and keep them in the refrigerator as they will become "wet".
 You can drizzle or dip the choux pastry with melted chocolate if you choose to

 - I only assemble as many as we want to eat and refrigerate the choux pastry and filling separately.
 Read the "frequently asked questions" in this post up there for more detail